kageroukw/kageroukw/README.md

 ## <div align="center">About me</div>

 <div align="center">
-  <p>I'm a nerd-ish girl who is coding for fun with hopes of getting a good job later on in life.</p>
+  <p>I'm a nerd-ish girl in love with C# who is coding for fun with hopes of getting a good job later on in life.</p>

   <ul style="display: table;">
     <li>⚙️ I try to make cool stuff but I mostly never finish my projects</li>